FIFA's Infantino wants to expand women's World Cup to 32 teams

 “We need a Club World Cup which can be played even every year to expose clubs from all other the world to make clubs invest even more in women’s football to really shine in a world stage which is a real and true Club World Cup.”

-Infantino said FIFA will increase its investment in women’s soccer worldwide to $1 billion over the next four-year cycle.
+Infantino also said FIFA would increase its investment in women’s soccer worldwide to $1 billion over the next four-year cycle and spoke of wanting to create an international women’s league, with promotion and relegation, to help the World Cup qualification process.

+“Sometimes qualification for the World Cup is just based on one tournament, sometimes not even that ...
+This will ensure we can raise the standard all over the world,” he said.

-Reporting by Christian Radnedge, editing by Ed Osmond
+Reporting by Christian Radnedge; Editing by Ed Osmond and Alison Williams